simonwardjones/simonwardjones.co.uk/content/posts/linear_regression.md

 y^j-\hat{y}^j
 \right)^2\\
 &= \frac{1}{2m}\sum^{m}_{j=1}\left(
-y^j-g(\boldsymbol{\beta}^T\mathbf{x}^j)
+y^j-\sum^{n}_{i=0}\beta_ix_i^j
 \right)^2
 \end{align}
 {{</formula>}}

 **Gradient descent**

-In order to find the coefficients that lead to the minimal cost we use gradient descent.
-The gradient of the cost function tells you in which direction to change your coefficients in order to reduce the value of the cost function the most.
-The gradient is defined as the vector of partial derivatives with respect to each coefficient so let's first calculate these:
+In order to find the coefficients that lead to the minimal cost we use `gradient descent`.
+The `gradient` of the cost function tells you in which direction to change your coefficients in order to reduce the value of the cost function the most.
+The gradient is defined as the `vector of partial derivatives` with respect to each coefficient so let's first calculate these:

 {{<formula class="responsive-math-3">}}
 \begin{align}